 While energetic, these small-legged dogs don’t need a huge amount of exercise.
 They enjoy doing a variety of things and should be given the chance to sniff and find things along their walk.

 Those with allergic skin disease may benefit from a hypoallergenic diet as well as the supplementation of fatty acids and probiotics.
+Food like Pooch & Mutt's Health & Digestion Food is a good start and perfect all rounder.

 You'll find a handy feeding calculator on every product page here at Pooch & Mutt to help you identify how much of our health led recipes are right for the age, size and weight of your dog.